Aircraft recycling: Efficacy

 Recycled planes are estimated to be worth between $1 and $3 million in parts with nearly 80% of the value coming from the airplane's engine.
 Other parts such as the auxiliary power unit and landing gear are either recertified and sold second hand, or reused as spare parts by the airline company.
 Remaining parts made of non-metal materials, including plastics and fabrics, are sent to recycling centers.

-With newer aircraft like the Boeing 787 Dreamliner being made of nearly 50% composites, there have been development in the recycling process for these materials through mechanical recycling, fluidized bed process, pyrolysis, or solvolysis.
+With newer aircraft like the Boeing 787 Dreamliner being made of nearly 50% composites, there have been developments in the recycling process for these materials through mechanical recycling, fluidized bed process, pyrolysis, or solvolysis.
 Mechanical recycling involves shredding the composites and using them as filler for other lower grade applications, yet this is limited to glass fiber composites like fiberglass.
 The fluidized bed process burns the composite materials and uses the heat to generate electricity.
 The matrix of the composite is also burned away leaving only the clean fibers that can be extracted out of the system.
 This recycling process has the ability to separate metals from carbon fiber while also coping with mixed composite materials; however, the process requires large amounts of hot air, and it leads to a slight change in fiber properties.
 Pyrolysis takes the carbon and heats the composites without oxygen present to detach the matrix and leaves only the fiber material; the process produces carbon dioxide or methane.
 Pyrolysis can also be used to create fuel from the composites which can be burned to produce energy.
 Solvolysis utilizes a solvent to break down the chemical bonds of the matrix, leaving behind the carbon fiber or other fiber material.
 Recycled composites have a more limited use as they cannot be used in critical components due to the difficulty in re-weaving recycled fibers and the decrease in fiber length that typically occurs during recycling.

 Parts that can not be directly recycled can be reused or upcycled into artwork, clothing, or furniture.
 For example, the company SkyArt takes composite and mixed plastics, which would typically end up in a landfill, and recycles them into aircraft simulators and other furniture.